casper-network/docs-archive/glossary/B.rst

 Booking block
 ^^^^^^^^^^^^^
-The first block that is less than 11 days way from the beginning of an era.
-It defines the new era's validator set, weights, but not yet the leader schedule.
-Each block between the booking block and the key block contains one random bit that contributes to the seed used for the pseudorandom leader schedule.
+The first block in an era, which considers the `auction delay <A.html#auction-delay>`_.
+In other words, the last block of era N is the booking block for era N + `auction delay <A.html#auction-delay>`_ + 1, where the auction delay is the number of full eras that pass between the booking block and the era whose validator set it defines.
+The auction delay is configurable and can be several eras long.